 - To the now thickened sauce add the cooked mushrooms, onion, garlic and bacon and stir to combine well.

-- Pour the carbonara sauce over the cooked spaghetti squash and transfer into an oven-proof casserole.
+- Pour the carbonara sauce over the cooked spaghetti squash that has been transfered to an oven-proof casserole dish.